lambda826/My-Notebook/99 Interview/BQ.md

 # Tell me about yourself
 -  **Evaluation**
-	-  Current & past experiences
+	-  Current & past experiences.
-	-  Your core strengths
+	-  Your core strengths.
-	-  Your personality
+	-  Your personality.
-	-  Ability to respond to unstructured question
+	-  Ability to respond to unstructured question.
-	-  How well you can connect with your colleagues
+	-  How well you can connect with your colleagues.
-	-  Communicate your ideas clearly and effectively
+	-  Communicate your ideas clearly and effectively.
 -  **Keys**
-	-  Discuss the significant accomplishments that you have contributed to your current role
+	-  Discuss the significant accomplishments that you have contributed to your current role.
-	-  Share the positive impact of your contributions on your colleagues and company
+	-  Share the positive impact of your contributions on your colleagues and company.
-	-  Explain how your past experiences helped you to reach where your are
+	-  Explain how your past experiences helped you to reach where your are.
-	-  Show you are passionate about your current work
+	-  Show you are passionate about your current work.
-	-  Pull your most proficient skills from the job description
+	-  Pull your most proficient skills from the job description.
 	-  Be concise, honest, and engaging.